emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/embind.rst

     Module.MyClass.getStringFromInstance(instance); // "hello"
     instance.delete();

-Memory Management
+Memory management
 =================

 JavaScript, specifically ECMA-262 Edition 5.1, does not support finalizers or weak references with callbacks.

-Thus, JavaScript code must explicitly delete any C++ object handles it has received.
-Otherwise the Emscripten heap will grow indefinitely.
+.. warning:: JavaScript code must explicitly delete any C++ object handles it has received, or the Emscripten heap will grow indefinitely.

 .. code:: javascript